 'Caught at the door': Cambria prison warden says COVID-19 protocols working

 Aug.
-11—EBENSBURG, Pa. — Cambria County Prison Warden Christian Smith notified the Cambria County Prison Board that the prison has seen one new case of COVID-19 since the board's meeting in July, but that the prison's protocols helped to prevent other inmates from being infected.
+12—EBENSBURG, Pa. — Warden Christian Smith notified the Cambria County Prison Board on Wednesday that the lockup has seen one new case of COVID-19 since the board's meeting in July, but that the prison's protocols helped to prevent other inmates from being infected.

 "It was caught at the door as a part of our screening process, so it worked," Smith said.
 "We moved him to isolation immediately.
 He never hit a block.
 He was never around another inmate.
 He was around staff and we geared up."